ameyak04/Spider-Devops-Task1/README.txt

 # Spider-Devops-Task1
-copy all three files to root directory
+copy all three scripts to root directory
 #Please login  user account with Sudo previledges.
 sudo -i ( to Root)
 #######To run Sibling.sh#######